hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 ```

 ## Log configuration
-'syslogd' is configure via Config DB config 'cmld_client get_node InternetGatewayDevice.X_SC_Management.Syslog.' this config is read from the libsl_syslog.so plugin of smd daemon, which generate the file '/tmp/lxxd/logd.conf' and start the daemon with it as parameter.
+`syslogd` is configure via Config DB config `cmld_client get_node InternetGatewayDevice.X_SC_Management.Syslog.` this config is read from the libsl_syslog.so plugin of smd daemon, which generate the file `/tmp/lxxd/logd.conf` and start the daemon with it as parameter.

 # GPON ONU status